 Traditional VS Digital Advertising: What’s Best for Your Business?

 Before we dive into the deep sea of traditional vs digital advertising methods, let’s make something clear.
 Yes, we’re a digital marketing company and inherently have a bias towards digital marketing.
 The goal of this article isn’t to promote ourselves or digital marketing.
-The goal of this post is to educate and give insights into the advertising world from our point of view.
+The goal of this post is to educate and give important insights into the world of advertising.
 We’re making every effort to forget the sales pitch and state the facts.

 Did we achieve this?
 Tough to say, you be the judge.

 Can Traditional Advertising Work Today?

 Short answer.
 Yes, absolutely.
-Most forms of advertising, done well, can make an impact.
+Most forms of advertising, done correctly can make an impact.

 Traditional isn’t dead by any means.
 Many business owners and executives prefer traditional because it’s what they know.
-However, these same companies tend to fail at adapting to the changing times or trends.
-They end up over allocating to one channel or completely forgetting about another.
+However, these same companies often fail at adapting to the changing times.
+They end up over-allocating to one channel or completely forget about another.